ISSUE 03

 KENNY

-I guess that leads me into the actual question, which is—I want to read a quote from one of the poems that you have as a sort of divider that I think speaks to this.
+I guess that leads me into the actual question, which is—I want to read a quote from one of the poems that you have as a sort of divider in the book.

 EMANUEL